bensu/basic-om-tut/Basic-Tutorial.md

 ```

 `om.core/root` is idempotent; that is, it's safe to evaluate it
-multiple times.
-It takes three arguments.
-The first argument is a function
+multiple times (that is why we don't need `defonce`).
+It takes three
+arguments.
+The first argument is a function that takes the application
-that takes the application state data and the backing React component, here
+state data and the backing React component, here called `owner`.
+This
-called `owner`.
-This function must return an Om component - i.e. a model of the `om/IRender` interface, like `om.core/component` macro generates.
-The second argument
+function must return an Om component - i.e. a model of the
+`om/IRender` interface, like `om.core/component` macro generates.
+The
-is the application state atom.
+second argument  is the application state atom.
 The third argument
 is a map; it must contain a `:target` DOM node key value pair.
 It also
 takes other interesting options which will be covered later.

 There can be multiple roots.
-Edit the `index.html`, replace `<div
+Edit `resources/index.html`, replace `<div
 id="app"></div>` with the following:

 ```html